bqqbarbhg/abenteuer/README.md

 configured to the build already but you can add it manually to the build if it doesn't work for some reason.

-When building use either `GameGui` or `GameStdio` as the main class.
+When building use either `GameGui`, `GameStdio` or `GameServer` as the main class.
 I recommend the GUI though since, it's a lot more responsive, supports text styles and ephemeral messages from the game (more on it below).
 The game needs to have the *script/* folder in it's working directory (Note: the game attempts to search it from parent folders so it should work with both Eclipse and IDEA default working directories)